Educating military and civilian engineering management leaders for over 40 years

 The master's degree program results in an engineering/scientific degree, rather than a business degree; therefore, the program candidate should have an engineering, physical science, or mathematics degree with appropriate technical or engineering experience.
 Depending on experience, candidates without a mathematics-based degree may be accepted for the program.
 Pre-requisites may be required.

-All Engineering Management Program courses are offered at an off-campus location in Crystal City, VA.
+All Engineering Management Program courses are offered at an off-campus location in Alexandria, VA.

 The State Council of Higher Education for Virginia has certified the School of Engineering to operate in Virginia.
 Courses leading to the M.S. degree are offered at the Catholic Charities facility, 2050 Ballenger Ave. #400, Alexandria, VA 22314 (effective Summer 2021).Learn More